hytechclub/hytechclub.github.io/Facilitation/RoomSetup.md

 # Room Setup: First Night
 If possible, try to setup your room _before_ 4:45pm.
 That way, you can head to the Employee & Training Entrance to help with ushering duties.

 If not, you should still arrive to the entrance at 4:45pm.
-Make sure to grab a nametag and write your name in big letters.
+Grab your lanyard!

 Head to your room around 5:00pm after taking a group or two - as long as there is ushering coverage.